reason for job change

 4. New Skills Development

-• My previous company never had any upskilling, which I understand is somewhat “on-the-job” training, and I want to join an organization that may be more intentional about upskilling employees.
+• My previous company never had any upskilling, which I understand is somewhat “on-the-job” training.
+I want to join an organization that may be more intentional about upskilling employees.

-• I’ve never been encouraged to take on new projects or skills, and I want to find a new role that is more supportive of my growth.
+• I’ve never been encouraged to take on new projects or skills, and I want to find a new role that will support my growth.

 5. Hope for Growth

-• I wasn’t able to grow in my role due to the organization’s lack of growth; I am looking for more growth-oriented opportunities.
+• I couldn’t grow in my role due to the organization’s lack of growth; I am looking for more growth-oriented opportunities.

 • Since graduation, I have gained a lot of knowledge.
-Limited future projects have led me to look for opportunities aligned with my long-term goals.
+Limited future projects have led me to seek opportunities aligned with my long-term goals.

 6. Moving Location

-• Moved to be close to family and support them; now looking for local opportunities that match my career path.
+• I moved to be close to family and support them; now, I am looking for local opportunities that match my career path.

 • I moved for a prior job but returned to be with family because of health; I am now looking for roles to pursue my career-aligned work locally.